 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Andrew Lakoff is Associate Professor of Sociology and Communication at the University of Southern California.
+Andrew Lakoff is Professor of Sociology and Communication at the University of Southern California.
 He is the author of Pharmaceutical Reason: Knowledge and Value in Global Psychiatry and coeditor of Biosecurity Interventions: Global Health and Security in Question.

 "From the Justinian plague to the Victorian cholera, epidemics have challenged both scientific knowledge and political action.
 Revisiting a series of recent outbreaks labeled 'global health emergencies,' Unprepared shows how, despite considerable epidemiological and biological advances, international agencies and national governments each time face similar issues, dilemmas, controversies, criticisms, and failures.
 It is an important contribution to the anthropology of contemporary anxieties and uncertainties."—Didier Fassin, author of When Bodies Remember: Experiences and Politics of AIDS in South Africa